micmejia/bible-dump/NKJV/Matthew/Matt 11.md

 But I say to you, it will be more tolerable for Tyre and Sidon in the day of judgment than for you.

 ###### 23
-And you, Capernaum, who[^e] are exalted to heaven, will be brought down to Hades; for if the mighty works which were done in you had been done in Sodom, it would have remained until this day.
+And you, Capernaum, who are exalted to heaven, will be brought down to Hades; for if the mighty works which were done in you had been done in Sodom, it would have remained until this day.

 ###### 24
 But I say to you that it shall be more tolerable for the land of Sodom in the day of judgment than for you." ## Jesus Gives True Rest